LenShustek/Eudora_fix_mbx/README.txt

     so Eudora will move to a new line and not squash everything together
   - change Outlook-generated non-standard HTML into something Eudora deals correctly with

+This is freeware, and it lives at  https://github.com/LenShustek/Eudora_fix_mbx.

+You don't really have to understand all of the information below to use the program.
+If you are ok with the defaults, see the instructions.txt file for a cookbook way to install and run the program.

 When used on system mailboxes (In, Out, Junk, and Trash) this should only be run when Eudora is not running, and a runtime check ensures that.
 For any other mailbox, we lock the file so Eudora isn't accessing it while we are, and vice versa.
-That said, IT IS A GOOD IDEA TO NOT HAVE THE MAILBOX YOU ARE FIXING BE OPEN IN EUDORA.
+That said, IT IS A GOOD IDEA TO *NOT* HAVE THE MAILBOX YOU ARE FIXING BE OPEN IN EUDORA.

 All of the modifications are made without changing the size of the messages or of the files.
 In addition, the table-of-contents file (.toc) file has its timestamp updated.
-As a result, Eudora won't rebuild the table-of-contents file when it restarts.
+As a result, Eudora won't rebuild the table-of-contents file when it examines the mailbox.

 The program learns the changes you want to make from a plain text file named "translations.txt" that has the following kinds of lines: